timotheetacca/CDataframe_tacca_tran/README.md

 * ~~Display the number of cells containing a value less than x (*x given as parameter*)~~

 > [!NOTE]
-> The last 3 functions were made in a single that takes in parameter the comparison symbol
+> The last 3 functions were made in a single one that takes in parameter the comparison symbol